Lessons that we can all grow from.......

 - What gets you compliments?

-- Which skills, traits, and values do you love the most about yourself? (it can be empathy, communication, leadership, self-awareness, efficiency, critical thinking, spirituality…)
+- Which skills, traits, and values do you love the most about yourself? (it can be empathy, communication, leadership, self-awareness, efficiency, critical thinking, or spirituality…)

 We’ve already talked about how a heightened sense of energy is a clear sign of your purpose, but what about your body feel?